mjdorma/funconf/README.rst

 ********************************

-funconf simplifies the management of function default keyword values by seamlessly integrating configuration files into mapping objects which can be bound to a function that takes variable keyword arguments.
+funconf simplifies the management of keyword arguement default values by seamlessly integrating configuration files into mapping objects which can decorate a function to set or override its default values.

 Project support: